sappo/sappo.github.com/source/_posts/Cross-compiling-for-the-Raspberry-Pi.md

 the amount of data we have to download.

-We will use the `arm-linux-gnueabihf` cross compiler which is at the time of this git@github.com:sappo/sappo.github.io.git the latest and seems to support all raspberry device versions.
-The next step to get a hold of tools the toolchain provides.
+We will use the `arm-linux-gnueabihf` cross compiler which is at the time of this the latest and seems to support all Raspberry Pi devices.
+The next step is to get a hold of tools the toolchain provides.

 ```bash
 TOOLCHAIN_HOST="arm-linux-gnueabihf"